Fellowships

 Marie Skłodowska-Curie Actions Global and European Postdoctoral Fellowships

 Global Postdoctoral Fellowships fund the mobility of researchers outside Europe.
-The fellowship lasts between 2 to 3 years, of which the first 1 to 2 years will be spent in a non-associated Third Country, followed by a mandatory return phase of 1 year to an organisation based in an EU Member State or Horizon Europe Associated Country.
+The fellowship lasts between two to three years, of which the first one to two years will be spent in a non-associated third country, followed by a mandatory return phase of one year to an organisation based in an EU Member State or Horizon Europe Associated Country.
 Only nationals or long-term residents of the EU Member States or Horizon Europe Associated Countries can apply.

 Call is yearly, usually September.